-Enable third-party cookies · Cloudflare for Teams documentation
+Enable third-party cookies

 - Click the menu and go to Settings.

-- Go to Additional settings > Privacy and Security > Cookies and other site data.
+- Go to Privacy and Security > Cookies and other site data.

 - Click Allow all cookies.